 It’s important to read and understand the lap siding manufacturer’s installation requirements before beginning a project as getting it wrong can be a costly mistake.

 It’s also important to thoroughly consider the type of the home undergoing the installation process.
 Types of homes can range from; contemporary, colonial, cape-cod style, ranch, bungalow, victorian, and more.

 Fiber cement siding is heavy and not the easiest material to install when compared to other siding materials.
 This is due to the materials durable design to withstand weather damage.

-As a result fiber cement sidings installation demands are much greater and require an installation crews and considerably more time and effort.
+As a result, fiber cement sidings installation demands are much greater and require an installation crew and considerably more time and effort.
 These cost factors are typically included in the price of installation and account for much of the total cost.

 Lap Siding is a Great Option for All Homeowners

 The question as to whether lap siding is worth it is yes.
 Lap siding adds value to a home. often raising the total home value to more than the original asking price.
 Any costs accumulated through the installation process can be considered investments that will only grow, as the value of the house, and the savings from avoiding costly repair from other sidings only grows.